Imagine this: you’re sound asleep and snoring away. While you’re busy fighting zombies in your dreams, a fire breaks out.

 Your chimney isn’t there for decoration.
 It has an actual purpose, which is to transport flue gases out of your house.
 These gases come from your fireplace, furnace, or wood stove.

-If you don’t want to put your household at risk of chimney fires and carbon monoxide poisoning, then you need to take good care of your chimney.
+If you don’t want to put your household at risk of chimney fires and carbon monoxide poisoning, you need to take good care of your chimney.
 Get it checked and cleaned yearly.
-Also inspect your flue regularly for things like debris, animal nests, and other obstructions.
+Also, inspect your flue regularly for things like debris, animal nests, and other obstructions.

 Besides these, remember to stash matches out of kids’ reach, never overload electrical sockets, keep flammable items away from any heat source, and not smoke in bed.
 Common sense, okay?

 No SHTF plan is complete without plotting how you’ll bug out or escape.
-Your fire plan is no exception.
-No matter how careful you think you are with fire safety, you can’t take any chances and NOT have an escape plan.
+Your fire escape plan is no exception.
+No matter how careful you think you are, you can’t take any chances and NOT have an evacuation plan in place.